Experience Richmond Park in autumn: deer rutting season & wildlife

 It’s one of the most incredible sights of the year, and I make a point of never missing it!

-The rutting season runs from mid-October to mid-November, and it’s a whirlwind of energy and drama.
-You’ll spot stags dashing across the park, displaying their strength and agility to win over the hinds.
-Watching it unfold is absolutely thrilling.
-Nature at its most raw and spectacular!
+The deer rutting season runs from mid-October to mid-November, and it’s a spectacular display of raw energy and drama.
+Powerful stags dash across the park, locking antlers and showing off their strength and agility to impress the hinds.

 Did you know that before the rut, male deer go through some crazy changes?
 Their testosterone levels spike, their necks double in size, their larynx sticks out, and even their tongues change shape!